Pylons/pyramid/docs/tutorials/wiki/design.rst

   | Allow    | group:editors  | Edit           |
   +----------+----------------+----------------+

-- Permission declarations for the views.
+- Permission declarations are added to the views to assert the security policies as each request is handled.

 Summary